az-cat/az-hpcapps/README.md

     ./build_image.sh -a app-name
 ```

-2. Create a virtual machine pool for Batch or a cluster for CycleCloud by
-    running the following script, replacing **app-name** with the value
-    documented in the [table](#set-up-an-hpc-application) below:
+2. Create a virtual machine pool for Batch running the following script, replacing **app-name** with the value documented in the [table](#set-up-an-hpc-application) below:

 ```
     ./create_cluster.sh -a app-name
 ```

 3. After the Azure Batch pool is created, scale it to the number of nodes you
     want to run on.
-(Note that CycleCloud does this automatically).
 To scale a
     pool, use Azure portal or [Batch Explorer](https://github.com/Azure/BatchExplorer).

 4. Run the HPC application you want as the following section